Statistical and Computational Guarantees for Influence Diagnostics: INFLUENCE FUNCTIONS

 For instance, binary logistic regression corresponds to $\Zcal = \reals^p \times \{\pm 1\}$ and a loss $\ell\big((x, y), \theta\big) = \log\big(1 + \exp(-y \inp{\theta}{x})\big)$.
 Here, problem \eqref{eq:population-min} is equivalent to finding parameters $\theta_\star \in \Theta$ that minimize the Kullback-Leiblier divergence between the unknown data distribution $P$ and the parametric model $P_\theta(Y|X=x) = 1/\big(1 + \exp(-y \inp{\theta}{x})\big)$.

 Since the data distribution $P$ is unknown, we estimate $\theta_\star$ using an i.i.d. sample $Z_{1:n} := (Z_1, \cdots, Z_n) \sim P^n$.
-This leads to the M-estimation problem
+This leads to the M-estimation problem,

 where we assume the argmin to be unique.
-For the logistic regression example, this coincides with the maximum likelihood estimator of $\theta_\star$.
+For the logistic regression example, $\theta_n$ is also the maximum likelihood estimator of $\theta_\star$.

-\myparagraph{Influence functions} We quantify the influence of a fixed data point $z$ on the estimator $\theta_n$ using the perturbation
+\myparagraph{Influence Functions} We quantify the influence of a fixed data point $z$ on the estimator $\theta_n$ using the perturbation

 for some $\eps > 0$.
 The difference $(\theta_{n, \eps, z} - \theta_n)/\eps$ is a measure of the local effect that the datapoint $z$ has on the estimator $\theta_n$, as illustrated in \Cref{fig:inf-illustration}.
-Influence functions provide a way to avoid recomputing this estimator for each $z \in \Zcal$ of interest with a linear approximation of the map $\eps\mapsto \theta_{n, \eps, z}$~\cite{hampel1974influence}.
+Influence functions provide a way to avoid recomputing this estimator for each $z \in \Zcal$ of interest by using a linear approximation of the map $\eps\mapsto \theta_{n, \eps, z}$~\cite{hampel1974influence}.
 Concretely, we approximate